 NASA recorded this converted television signal on standard videotape reels of the best quality available at the time.
-These tapes have not been lost (Figure 6-22).
+These tapes have not been lost (Figure 6.10-1).

-Figure 6-22.
+Figure 6.10-1.
 One of the converted videotape reels of the Apollo 11 flight.
 Credit: DC Video.

 However, this meant that these tapes were labeled as ordinary mission telemetry and were placed in storage with all the other technical records at the end of each mission.
-Several years after the end of the Apollo project, the stored telemetry was deemed of no further interest and its expensive tapes were sent to be wiped for reuse.
+Several years after the end of the Apollo project, the stored telemetry was deemed of no further interest and its expensive tapes were sent to be wiped for reuse; this was standard practice at the time.
 The best-quality recordings of the Apollo 11 lunar excursion were thus deleted unintentionally.

 These are the so-called “lost tapes”: they included no extra footage or different shots compared to the recordings that are currently available.
 However, they would have offered a far better view, in terms of detail and clarity, of that unique moment of history: we know because some of the engineers who worked at the receiving stations, such as Ed von Renouard and Bill Wood, took photographs and movies of the monitors that displayed the unconverted pictures (Figures 6.10-2 and 6.10-3).
 These unofficial recordings include the only existing footage (made by von Renouard on a Super 8 movie camera) of the jettison of the astronauts' backpacks after they reentered the Lunar Module.

 Figure 6.10-2.
 Neil Armstrong in the live TV signal as broadcast from Houston (left) compared with the original signal received from the Moon at Goldstone (right, NASA image S69-42583) as recorded by taking a Polaroid photograph of the TV screen of the receiver on Earth.
 The black band is caused by the short exposure time of the camera and the slowly forming TV picture.